jsmoriss/jsm-force-ssl/README.md

 <h2>Description</h2>

-<p><strong>A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically.</strong></p>
+<p><strong>A simple, safe, and reliable way to force HTTP URLs to HTTPS dynamically:</strong></p>

-<p>No setup required!
-Simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.</p>
+<p>No setup required - simply activate the plugin to force HTTP URLs to HTTPS using native WordPress filters and 301 permanent redirects for best SEO.</p>

 <p><strong>SIGNIFICANTLY DIFFERENT than other plugins of this type</strong> (<em>in the best way</em>):</p>